dhruv2151998/AI-Engineer-ACPL-Sales-Focus-Action-Assistant/APPROACH.md

 playbook's `needs_approval` column.
 The service performs no side effects in either state — nothing is ever notified or executed, matching the contract's requirement that anything which would act stays pending.
+Known gap: the R-06 "external/unknown cause" path currently does not cross-reference the loaded document text before flagging a cause as unknown — e.g. it flags CremeDelight's Feb 2026 North miss for manual review even though visit_note_north_feb2026.docx already documents a competitor price-off as the cause.
+Documents are loaded (scripts/load_documents.py) but not yet joined into this decision path.

 ## E. Operations
 `cost_usd` is computed from real token usage returned by Groq's API